jose-dom/AR-Test/README.md

 Basic AR Application

-Allows users to place objects in space, and reset their location
+Allows users to place objects in space, and reset their position